Neutron (DC Comics): "One Year Later"

 After the 2006 crossover miniseries Infinite Crisis, Neutron is working as a villain for hire.
 He and another radiation-powered villain, Radion, were hired by Intergang to kill Clark Kent.
-After Kent was hit by a commuter train, Neutron and Radion left, thinking him dead, though the accident actually caused Kent to regain his powers as Superman.
+After Kent was hit by a commuter train, Neutron and Radion left, thinking him dead, though the accident actually caused Kent to regain his powers.

 Neutron is also a member of the Nuclear Legion alongside Professor Radium, Geiger, Nuclear, Mister Nitro and Reactron.
 The Nuclear Legion was hired by the Secret Society of Super Villains to invade Blüdhaven and assist the Nuclear Family in recovering the source of a radiation leak.
 While there, the group fought the new Atomic Knights.
 Now sporting a new containment suit, Neutron was also seen fighting Superman in the pages of Superman #654, during a storyline in which Superman discovered that Intergang was planting mysterious energy spheres, about the size of softballs, in various locations in Metropolis.
 Although Superman has not yet determined the nature or purpose of the spheres, he discovered that they were connected to his adversary Bruno Mannheim, as well to other mysterious allies of Manheim who have yet to be revealed.

-Neutron is one of the villains featured in Salvation Run.
-He is used by Lex Luthor as a power source for a teleporter.
-He is seemingly killed when the device self-destructs.
+In The New 52 reboot, Neutron is a mercenary sent to kill Lex Luthor.
+However, he accidentally releases Luthor's Amazo virus on Metropolis and is infected, disabling his abilities and afflicting him with cancer.

 Powers and abilities

-Neutron's body is composed of nuclear energy that grants him super strength, durability, nuclear blasts, flight at immense speed, transformation into pure energy, and radiation absorption.
+Neutron's body is composed of nuclear energy that grants him superhuman physical abilities and the ability to manipulate nuclear energy.
+However, he is forced to wear a special suit to maintain a physical form and prevent his radiation from harming others.